terraform-providers/terraform-provider-oraclepaas/website/docs/index.html.markdown

 * `identity_domain` - (Optional) The Identity Domain or Service Instance ID of the environment to use.
 It can also be sourced from the `OPC_IDENTITY_DOMAIN` environment variable.

-* `database_endpoint` - (Optional) The API endpoint to use, associated with your Oracle PaaS Cloud account.
+* `database_endpoint` - (Optional) The database API endpoint to use, associated with your Oracle PaaS Cloud account.
 This is known as the `REST Endpoint` within the Oracle portal.
 It can also be sourced from the `ORACLEPAAS_DATABASE_ENDPOINT` environment variable.

+* `java_endpoint` - (Optional) The java API endpoint to use, associated with your Oracle PaaS Cloud Account.
+This is known as the `REST Endpoint` within the Oracle portal.
+It can also be sourced from the `ORACLEPAAS_JAVA_ENDPOINT` environment variable.

 * `max_retries` - (Optional) The maximum number of tries to make for a successful response when operating on resources within Oracle PaaS Cloud.
 It can also be sourced from the `OPC_MAX_RETRIES` environment variable.